 5.)
 Set Up the RDC On Your Host Machine.

 Now that we know our IP Address of our VM Image from step 3 let’s create a new RDC file on our host machine (not the VM Image) so that we can remote into the image.
 Go to Start > Programs > Accessories > Remote Desktop Connection.
 Input the IP address we obtained from Step 2 for the “Computer Name” and enter “hyperion” for the “User Name” field.
 Click on “SaveAs…” to save this RDC file to your desktop for future access.
 Click the “Connect” button and you should be golden.

 Now you can minimize your VM Console Window and use the full-screen intuition of the RDC.

 6.)
 Use the Host Name of the VM Image Server Instead of the IP Address.

 Often it is easier to use a server name for your RDC instead of the IP Address.
 That works great for larger networks with DNS A-Name settings, etc. but for a quick “one-two” VM Image that we run on our laptops that is really not necessary.
 Especially since the IP address may change each time we boot our VM Image due to DHCP Automatic Assignment of IPs.
 But just in case we want to use a server name in our RDC, here is how you would do it (Remember, I am using Windows XP):

 a.)
 Open the following folder, C:WINDOWSsystem32driversetc and open the file called “hosts” in notepad.

 b.)
 Add a new line below the existing IP Addresses and host information.
-In the screenshot I have added the IP address acquired from the previous step and the name that I want to be associated with that IP Address.
+In the screenshot, I have added the IP address acquired from the previous step and the name that I want to be associated with that IP Address.
 The name does not have to be identical to the true name of your VM Image server.
-Please note that modifying this file creates a psuedo-DNS resolution that will only work on your host machine.
+Please note that modifying this file creates a pseudo-DNS resolution that will only work on your host machine.

 Save the file.